JosephSilber/bouncer/readme.md

 Bouncer::disallow($user)->to('ban-users');
 ```

-Or directly on the model:
+Or directly on the user:

 ```php
 $user->disallow('ban-users');